MilesKeave/MERN-Notes-App/README.md

 Other tools and libraries utilized are Bootstrap, React-router-dom, Redux, Axios, bcryptjs, and more.

-Instructions on how to start the project will be released once it is fully completed (within the next few days most likely by Jan 25/2024)
+Instructions on how to start the project will be released once it is fully completed

 Here are some screenshots of how it currently looks.
 This is a rough draft and more changes are coming.